powerhousepro69/videoinfox/readme.md

 ```

 ##### *** Videoinfox recommends Mpv to watch videos.
-##### Mpv saves play postion on quit of every video played and Videoinfox saves playlist position.
+##### Mpv saves play postion on quit of every video played and Videoinfox saves Playlist and Play Queue position.

 <br />